Introduction to Forms

 FormField, while annotation objects are visual representations of a single control inside a form field and are represented by

 PdfDocument#getFormProvider.
-It can be used to retrieve all form fields or elements in the document or query form fields by their name.
+It can be used to retrieve all form fields or elements in a document or to query form fields by their name.

 FormProvider (which can be retrieved from a

-PdfDocument) you can fetch the field objects by using
+PdfDocument), you can fetch field objects with the

 getFormFields() method.
 Associated annotations can be retrieved by retrieving associated